forfudan/MojoMiji/src/miji/basic/structs.md

         ...
 ```

-First, you need to provide a name for the struct, and optionally, you can define parameters in square brackets `[]`.
+First, you need to use the `struct` keyword and provide a name for the struct.

+Then, optionally, you can define parameters in square brackets `[]`.
+We will discuss this in the later Chapter [Parametrization](../advanced/parameterization).

 The struct can also implement one or more traits, which is a way to define shared behavior across different types.
-We will discuss this in later chapters [Parametrization](../advanced/parameterization.md) and [Generic and traits](../advanced/generic.md).
-For now, you can ignore these two features, so that the first row is just `struct StructName:`.
+The traits are defined in parentheses `()`.
+This syntax is similar to how we define a class that inherits from another class in Python.
+We will discuss more about this in Chapter [Generic and traits](../advanced/generic.md).

 Within the code block of the struct, you can declare the fields (attributes) of the struct using the `var` keyword, followed by the field name and its type.
 It is just like declaring a normal variable, but this time, **we cannot omit the `var` keyword and the type annotation**.
 These two things are mandatory for Mojo compiler to know how much memory is needed to store the struct.